 In what can only be called a positive piece for the Liberty Dollar.
-About the only article I’ve read that doesn’t toe the gov’t line on the illegality of using Liberty Dollars in transactions.
-I hadn’t realized that the gov’t had outlawed the barter system.
+About the only article I’ve read that doesn’t toe the government line on the illegality of using Liberty Dollars in transactions.
+I hadn’t realized that the government had outlawed the barter system.
 I think they’ll have a hard time enforcing that.

 Finally, UPI posted this last Wednesday, which has been picked up in several media locations:

 U.S. Mint: ‘Liberty Dollars’ a buck short